confluentinc/ksql/docs-md/developer-guide/create-a-table.md

 ---

-In ksqlDB, you create tables from existing {{ site.aktm }} topics, create tables that will create new {{ site.aktm }} topics, or create tables of query results from other tables or streams.
+In ksqlDB, you create tables from existing {{ site.aktm }} topics, create tables that will create new {{ site.ak }} topics, or create tables of query results from other tables or streams.

 -   Use the CREATE TABLE statement to create a table from an existing Kafka topic,